International health practitioners

 Your application for registration cannot be assessed until we have received the results of your criminal history checks.

-Yes, you need to tell us if you have any health impairments that may detrimentally affect your ability to practise.
+If you have any health impairments that you think could detrimentally affect your ability to practise safely, you should tell us about it.

 A health impairment means any physical or mental impairment, disability, condition or disorder (including substance abuse or dependence), that detrimentally affects or is likely to detrimentally affect your ability to safely practise the profession.